 European Researchers’ Night in Madrid

-Activities organised within the European Project known as the European Researchers’ Night in Madrid, in which the institutes have been participating for almost a decade, seek to break down the stereotypes often held by the public about the figure of the researcher.
+Activities organised within the European Project known as the European Researchers’ Night in Madrid, in which the institutes have been participating for more than a decade, seek to break down the stereotypes often held by the public about the figure of the researcher.
 Several IMDEA institutes take part in this project both individually and in collaboration.

 Awareness in schools